 Privacy today conjures up Orwellian images of governments and corporations monitoring your every move.
 And it’s not some theoretical abstract fear of what might happen one day.
 Look no further than China to see how things are getting out of control currently.

 No man!
 I am not talking about CBDCs.
-I am talking about Bitcoin and Ethereum and Solana and all the blockchains that you anarcho-crypto-cypher punks love.
+I am talking about Bitcoin and Ethereum and Solana and all the blockchains that you anarcho-crypto-cipher punks love.

 Their fundamental premise is that everything should be out in the open, there for anyone to cross-check.